searchcraft-inc/searchcraft-wordpress/readme.txt

 Bring fast, relevant search to your WordPress site.

 == Description ==
 Searchcraft brings fast, relevant search to your WordPress site.
-You can choose between a near-instant keyword search or a AI post summaries experience that is powered by your own WordPress content.
+You can choose between a near-instant keyword search or utilize AI to generate post summaries that are powered by your own WordPress content.

 == Features ==